thomas-haslwanter/statsintro/rst/statsRelation.rst

 | |image30|

-*Regression, with condence intervals for the mean, as well as for the predicted data.*
+*Regression, with confidence intervals for the mean, as well as for the predicted data.
+The red dotted line shows the confidence interval for the mean;
+and the green dotted line the confidence interval for predicted data.
+(This can be compared to the standard error and the standard deviation for a population.)*

 Since to my knowledge there exists no program in the Python standard library (or numpy, scipy) to calculate the confidence intervals for a